-Both Outdoorsy and RVShare have travel trailers, popups, and other tow behind campers for rent.
+Both Outdoorsy and RVShare have travel trailers, popups, and other tow-behind campers for rent.
 You can use your own truck or SUV if you have the towing capacity.
-You will need to ensure you have the correct brake controller and hitch in your truck.
+You will need to ensure you have enough towing capacity and the correct brake controller and hitch in your truck.

 Choose a Small RV